FairwindsOps/pentagon/docs/components.md

 - add:
     - Creates `./vpc/` directory with Terraform code for the Pentagon default AWS VPC described [here](#network).
     - `cd ./vpc; make all` will create the vpc as describe by the arguments passed in
-    - In the normal course of using Pentagon and the infrastructure repository, it is unlikely you'll use this component.
+    - In the normal course of using Pentagon and the infrastructure repository, it is unlikely you'll use this component as it is automatically installed by default.
-    - Required Arguments:
+    - Arguments:
         - vpc_name
         - vpc_cidr_base
         - aws_availabilty_zones
         - aws_availability_zone_count
         - aws_region
         - infrastructure_bucket
+    - Without the arguments above, the `add` will complete but the output will be missing values required to create the VPC.
+You must edit the output files to add those values before it will function properly
     - Example:
         ```
         pentagon add vpc -D vpc_name="pentagon-vpc" -D vpc_cidr_base="172.20" -D aws_availability_zones="ap-northeast-1a, ap-northeast-1c" -D aws_availability_zone_count = "2" -D aws_region = "ap-northeast-1"